 Variable-rate mortgage discounts continue to shrink, but prime minus .20% are still available from a lender offering attractive terms and conditions.
 If you’re considering a variable rate and want to see how the potential cost of current variable and fixed-rate five-year terms might compare under different interest-rate projections, check out my latest Rate Simulation analysis (posted last Wednesday).

 The bottom line: I’ve said it before but it bears repeating.
 If Canadian consumer-borrowing rates don’t moderate, and fast, more mortgage rule changes are coming.
-That’s not exactly music to my ears, but all of the alternatives are worse.David Larock is an independent full-time mortgage planner and industry insider.
+That’s not exactly music to my ears, but all of the alternatives are worse.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.